binarynonsense/comic-book-reader/README.md

 - Compatible file formats:
   - .cbz
   - .cbr
+  - .cb7
   - .pdf
   - .epub (images only)
+  - image files (.jpg, .png, .webp or .avif)
+  - including password protected pdf, cbz (AES encryption not supported), cb7 and cbr files.
 - Windowed (simple UI) and full-screen (no UI) modes.
-- 'Fit to width' and 'fit to height' views.
+- 'Fit to width', 'fit to height' and a customizable 'scale to height' page views.
 - Page rotation.
 - UI available in:
   - English
   - Spanish
-- Automatically restores the previous session's last opened book and page, and remembers the last 10 books' page positions.
+- Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
+- Portable mode (by creating a file named portable.txt in the same folder as the executable).
 - Tools:
   - Convert/Resize:
-    - Comic book files (cbr, cbz, pdf or epub to cbz, pdf or epub).
+    - comic books (cbr, cbz, pdf or epub to cbz, pdf or epub).
-    - Image files (jpg, png or webp).
+    - images (jpg, png or webp).
   - Create:
-    - A comic book file (cbz, pdf or epub) from a list of image files.
+    - a comic book (cbz, pdf or epub) from a list of image files.
+    - a QR code image from text.
   - Extract:
-    - Comic book pages (to jpg, png or webp).
+    - comic book pages (to jpg, png or webp).
-    - Text (OCR) from a comic book page or image file.
+    - text (OCR) from a comic book page or image file.
+    - a QR code's text from a comic book page or image file.
+    - a color palette from a comic book page or image file.
+      - can be exported to a .gpl or .aco palette file.

 ## Controls: